grabosky/Simple-Python-Scripts/README.md

 rssFeedParser.py - Parses and prints titles and content of a RSS feed

-functionExample.py - Simple example of function in Python
+functionExample.py - Simple example of a function in Python